PraveenRajAyyappan/EfficientAnalogNeuron-SNNsims/Python/ReadMe.md

 ## FYI
 -->There was difficulty running the WTA and Synfire simulations using an ODE function using the odeint function import from SciPy.
-To solve this issue an euler_solver function was developed as seen in NeuronModules.py.
+Odeint and the standard Python ode solvers reduce step size to aggressively with the network models, leading to convergence issues.
+To solve this issue a fixed-step euler_solver function was developed as seen in NeuronModules.py.
--->The Python script for a singular FH Type HH Neuron does not use the Euler step function, but rather a simple ODE.
+-->The Python script for a singular FH Type HH Neuron does not use the Euler step function, but rather a simple ODE solver.
 The odeint function from SciPy was successfully used for this.

 ## Running the Script